rphammy/fe-interview-backend-main/README.md

 This will create a locally hosted backend that you can access at `http://localhost:3001`

+### Author's Notes
+Hello!
+Here is my project that searches through companies and displays results.
+I also threw in a counter/button that would show or unshow the results when you click on it.
+Most of the code lies in `src/pages/HomePage` instead of a components folder.
+I went with this structure because I always find that `components` folders get way too big.
+I usually put shared code or code not relating to a page or feature in `components` folders, and since this code all had to do with a single page, most of the code lives there.

+I also used typescript for this project, I find that i can usually debut faster with it!

+I also added a provider to prevent prop drilling, and service to extract the api handling.

+I was hoping to add a test or two for you all to see my understanding of react testing frameworks but ran out of time to implement them (ran into dependency issues with babel x jest x react-scripts)

+Enjoy!

 ### Data models

 This database will create a random collection of fake Companies for you to connect your app to.
 The data is re-generated each time you start the server.